The Xdebug PHP extension is required to allow PHP Tools to integrate debugging features into Visual Studio.

 Choose the Right Xdebug Binaries

-Choose the version depending on your PHP version, but always 32bit.
+Choose the version depending on your PHP version.
 It is strongly recommended to use the non-thread safe (NTS) version on Windows.

 Copy Xdebug binary to your PHP Extensions Folder